 Parking Lot Accidents in NC

-Parking lot accidents in NC follow the same negligence rules as public roads.
-Fault, police response on private property, and protecting your rights.
+NC parking lot accidents follow the same rules as public roads.
+GS 20-166 hit-and-run duties, police response by city, camera footage deadlines, and fault explained.

 The Bottom Line

-Parking lot accidents are common and confusing, but in North Carolina, the same rules apply as on any public road.
+Parking lot accidents are common and confusing, but in North Carolina, the same rules apply as on any public road -- including hit-and-run duties.
 Contributory negligence means that if both drivers share fault -- which is common in parking lots -- neither may be able to recover from the other.
-Deciding whether to file a claim depends on the damage amount, who was at fault, and whether the cost is worth the potential insurance rate increase.
+If someone hit your car and left, act immediately: security camera footage at most stores is overwritten within 24 to 72 hours.

 Parking Lot Accidents in NC: More Common Than You Think